kind2-mc/kind2/doc/Kind2-Native.md

 # Draft of the Concrete Syntax for Kind 2's Native Format #

 The concrete syntax is closely related to the [SMTLIB Format](http://smt-lib.org).
 The input consists of S-expressions, comments are delimited with `;;`.

+The following are EBNF-style grammar rules.

     {transition_system} := {pred_def}+ (check-prop ({property}+))